Executive Guide To Making the Right Compensation Decisions

 - Looking Ahead

-An experienced advisor — not just a tax preparer or securities broker — can best help you understand and make the most of your compensation against the backdrop of your entire financial situation and life goals.
+An experienced wealth advisor can help you make the most of your compensation against the backdrop of your entire financial situation and life goals.

 Maximizing Your 401(k) Plan

-401(k) plans are qualified “defined contribution” plans into which employees can contribute income on a pre-tax basis up to specified limits ($18,000 for 2016); employees age 50 and older can make additional “catch-up contributions” (of up to $6,000 for 2016).
-Employers may also provide matching contributions up to certain company-determined limits.
+401(k) plans allow employees to make pre-tax contributions up to specified limits ($19,500 for 2020); employees age 50 and older can make additional “catch-up contributions” (of up to $6,500 for 2020).1 Employers may also provide matching contributions up to certain company-determined limits.
 The income tax deferral, the tax-sheltered growth, and the ability to obtain matching contributions from your employer combine to make 401(k) plans typically one of the most attractive strategies for executives.
 It is almost always a good idea to contribute the maximum pre-tax allowance.
-Employees can also make after-tax contributions (subject to IRS limits) to a 401(k) plan thus taking advantage of tax-sheltered growth thereafter; this could also make sense for many executives.
+Employees can also make after-tax contributions (subject to IRS limits) to a 401(k) plan, therefore taking advantage of tax-sheltered growth.
+This can also make sense for many executives.

-Although deciding to participate in a 401(k) plan may be a “no-brainer,” determining how and when to exit the plan takes a bit more deliberation.
-The next three sections cover some of the major considerations in this area.
+Although deciding to participate in a 401(k) plan may be a “no-brainer,” how to contribute and how to exit the plan can take a bit more strategizing.

 Maximizing Your Employer’s 401(k) Match